LilyannK/pokemon/README.md

 # pokemon
-Repo for using API's to find pokemone cards
+Repo for using API's to find pokemon cards